exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 Iconv
 -----

+`iconv` is a PHP extension that stands for Internationalized CONVersion.
+It provides functionality to convert strings between different character encodings, making it useful for dealing with multilingual and internationalized applications.

+The iconv extension allows you to convert strings from one character encoding to another, and it also supports transliteration and character set detection.
+This is particularly important when dealing with data that may come from different sources with various character encodings.

-Iconv is both a PHP function, a PHP extension and a library for character encoding conversion.
+`iconv` is both a PHP function, a PHP extension and an independant library for character encoding conversion.

 .. code-block:: php